 brakes can cost well over 3000 Euros....

 The designer of this bicycle is Danish born Mikael Pedersen (1855 - 1929) and dates back to 1893!
 Pedersen made lots of inventions, but we will focus only on the Pedersen bicycle.

 The most striking thing about the Pedersen, also called the " Dursley-Pedersen " (Pedersen moved to England, where he founded the Dursley-Pedersen Cycle Co) is the very high frame that is build up of none less than 14 thin tubes, welded at over 50 spots, creating 21 triangles!

 In the late 19th century, bicycles were a relative new product, but they already have had their evolution that ended in the "diamond frame', the same design that is still being used in most 21st century bicycles.

 Mikael Pedersen was disgusted by the lack of comfort of these safety-bicycles, and started looking for a way to improve it.
 He 'borrowed' the design of a cantilever bridge and turned it into a bicycle: the Pedersen was born.
-Apart from the frame, the most striking item is the saddle, that looks like a kind of hammock.
-More information on the Pedersen can be found HERE.
+Apart from the frame, the most striking item is the seat, that looks like a kind of hammock.

 About 8000 original Dursley-Pedersen were build, until 1914. (some sources claim up to an optimistic 30000 ex. , but no evidence to prove that)